NinoRisteski/transformers/docs/README.md

 ## Writing documentation examples

-The syntax for Example docstrings can look as follows:
+The syntax, for example, docstrings can look as follows:

 ```
     Example: